aarora08/NASA-apod-scraper/README.md

 # NASA Astronomy Picture of the Day Scraper

-I found out about the APOD website and knew that I want to have these jaw dropping images on my machine for wallpapers.
+I found out about the <a href="https://apod.nasa.gov/apod/astropix.html">APOD</a> website and knew that I want to have these jaw dropping images on my machine for wallpapers.
 To add a nice spin to it, I decided to use Python asyncIO.

 There's nothing special about this scraper, I just like looking at astronomy pictures, and this is a nice way to get 1000s of wallpapers ready for everyday.